 Here is a guide of recommended courses to take in preparation for medical school.
 This is not an exhaustive list.
 You are responsible to check with the schools you wish to apply for specific requirements.

 Students who wish to apply to Medical School must take the Medical College Admission Test (MCAT).
 MCAT scores range from 472-528.
 While the average score is 500, accepted medical students average around 508.
 Students must score high on the MCAT in order to be a competitive applicant.
 The MCAT is offered from January and March through September.
-It is recommended that students spend on average of 300-350 hours studying to prepare for the MCAT.
-This should be over a course of several months.

 - 2018 MCAT Dates